Here is a breakdown of major shareholders in Kimco Realty Corporation (NYSE: KIM)

 Kimco Realty Corporation (KIM): Who are the competitors?

-The company’s main competitors (and peers) include Mack-Cali Realty Corporation (CLI) that is trading -2.92% down over the past 12 months and Lexington Realty Trust (LXP) that is 18.10% higher over the same period.
-Washington Real Estate Investment Trust (WRE) is 1.17% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 25.63% from the last report on Jan 28, 2021 to stand at a total of 16.6 million short shares sold with a short interest ratio of 3.97.
+The company’s main competitors (and peers) include Mack-Cali Realty Corporation (CLI) that is trading 0.33% up over the past 12 months and Lexington Realty Trust (LXP) that is 27.63% higher over the same period.
+Washington Real Estate Investment Trust (WRE) is 9.04% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -9.89% from the last report on Feb 11, 2021 to stand at a total of 22.01 million short shares sold with a short interest ratio of 3.85.